chinmaynema/chinmaynema.github.io/_posts/2021-03-11-Kasol-Chalal-Tosh.md

 	- If you request the security at the dam, they may allow you to walk on it.
 Unfortunately, when I went, the river was running dry
 - I checked-in to the **Pink Floyd Cafe** for the remaining hours of the day
 	- Whenever I travel solo, I prefer not to book a hotel beforehand so that I can explore the area first and find the most suited one
-	- Pink Floyd Cafe is one of the most popular hotels in Tosh, located in the main tourist area, just above the local houses
-	- They have a trippy cafe with good food and better vibe
+	- Pink Floyd Cafe is one of the most popular hotels in Tosh, located in the main tourist area, just above the local houses.
+They have a trippy cafe with good food and vibe
+	- I spent the evening at the cafe, reading Mindset by Dr. Carol Dweck, taking in the splendid valley view and the cafe vibes
+	- One amazing thing about Tosh was that everyone instantly becomes a friend!
+All the travellers come with an open mind and heart and gel together

 <p align="center">
 <img src="Tosh/IMG_20210511_190922_975.jpg" width="49.4%" alt="Pink Floyd Cafe, Tosh"> <img src="Tosh/IMG_20210511_190923_038.jpg" width="49.4%" alt="Pink Floyd Cafe, Tosh">